Frequently Asked Questions

 The Natrium technology will use the high temperature heat from the reactor to power a molten salt storage system that can retain tremendous amounts of energy, levels of magnitude larger than the energy stored in typical battery facilities.
 That energy can be used to power the grid at peak demand when the wind isn’t blowing, or the sun isn’t shining.
 The Natrium technology is a key enabler of wind and solar technologies and integral to the clean energy future.

 TerraPower anticipates submitting the demonstration plant’s construction permit application to the U.S. Nuclear Regulatory Commission (NRC) in 2023 and submitting the operating license application in 2026.
-This will allow us to begin construction on the nuclear island in 2025 with completion in 2028.
+This will allow us to begin construction on the nuclear island in 2025 with completion of the plant this decade.
 Construction on the non-nuclear portion of the plant can begin sooner.
 TerraPower’s Regulatory Engagement Plan, submitted to the NRC, provides more in-depth discussion about the schedule.

 The Natrium™ reactor will be one of the first commercially available advanced nuclear technologies.
 With utilities and policymakers setting ambitious clean energy targets, the Natrium technology is well-positioned to help push the future energy mix toward a cleaner tomorrow.